hchenqi/DynamicEditor/README.md

 Item is a logical unit of data in a hierarchy.
 An item can contain sub-items, and can be contained in a parent item.

 Block is the storage unit.
 Each block has an upper size limit, and exposes an reference.
 Items are stored in blocks, and block boundary is naturally item boundary.
-Items larger than blocks must be stored in multiple blocks as sub-items linked by their references.
+An item larger than a block must be divided into sub-items and stored in multiple blocks linked by their references.

 ### Data Type / View Type